AustinWiley/liri-node-app/README.md

 ### Instructions on how to use Liri-bot

-1. Copy the repository to your computer.
-Navigate to the root of your project and run `npm install` &mdash; in a terminal to download the nessesary npm packages.
+1. Copy the `liri-node-app` repository to your computer.
+Navigate to the root of your project and run `npm install` in a terminal to download the nessesary npm packages.

 2. Next, create a file named `.env`, add the following to it, replacing the values with your API keys for spotify: